Gemini Dollar (GUSD) Trading 0.1% Higher This Week

-Gemini Dollar (GUSD) traded 0.1% lower against the dollar during the 24-hour period ending at 17:00 PM ET on June 9th.
-Gemini Dollar has a total market capitalization of $83.67 million and $574,832.71 worth of Gemini Dollar was traded on exchanges in the last 24 hours.
-One Gemini Dollar token can currently be purchased for approximately $1.00 or 0.00001434 BTC on cryptocurrency exchanges.
-During the last seven days, Gemini Dollar has traded 0.1% higher against the dollar.
+Gemini Dollar (GUSD) traded down 0.1% against the US dollar during the 1 day period ending at 11:00 AM Eastern on June 11th.
+One Gemini Dollar token can currently be purchased for about $1.00 or 0.00001499 BTC on major cryptocurrency exchanges.
+Gemini Dollar has a total market capitalization of $83.69 million and $1.95 million worth of Gemini Dollar was traded on exchanges in the last day.
+Over the last week, Gemini Dollar has traded 0.1% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.